 Will guests notice price adjustments, and does it matter if they do?

-Not necessarily, as many independent and portfolio hotels manage their dynamic pricing with smaller teams who review rates a few times a week using the data their hotel PMS provides.
+Not necessarily, as many independent and portfolio hotels manage their dynamic pricing with smaller teams who review rates a few times a week using the data their hotel RMS provides.
 The key is having the right tools working together and a clear process that puts prices out at the right time.

 How often should you be reviewing and changing rates?